web-platform-tests/interop/2025/README.md

-**Interop 2025 has not yet launched and this documentation is still being finalized.
-Please do not submit proposals yet.**

 # Interop 2025

+**Interop 2025 is now open for proposals!** Please submit your focus area and/or investigation area proposals [here](https://github.com/web-platform-tests/interop/issues/new/choose).

 Interop 2025 is an effort to increase interoperability across browsers in key technical areas that are of high priority to web developers and end users.
 More details on the project are available in the [Interop Project README](https://github.com/web-platform-tests/interop/blob/main/README.md).